 - Ignoring red lights, yield signs and stop signs

 - Failing to check blind spots

 - Illegal merges or turns

 No amount of negligence should be accepted when a driver gets behind the wheel, especially when someone drives commercial.
-Uber and Lyft drivers can not only endanger themselves and their passengers, but also other drivers, pedestrians, bicyclists, and motorcyclists.
+Uber and Lyft drivers can endanger not only themselves and their passengers but also other drivers, pedestrians, bicyclists and motorcyclists.
 If a rideshare driver caused a collision through an act of negligence, then you may be able to file a claim under their liability policy.

 Uber and Lyft are both required by Washington state law to provide liability insurance, uninsured motorist, and underinsured motorist insurance coverage for anyone injured in a rideshare accident, including other drivers and passengers.
 But the limits of these policies will vary depending on when an accident occurs in the driver’s route:

 - Tier 0: If a driver has not turned on the Uber or Lyft app, then the rideshare company does not have to cover the accident.
 Instead, injured parties will have to file a claim with the driver’s personal auto insurance policy.